junxit/us-congress-code/title-22/chapter-7/sec-287e.md

 ### Annual Review for Projects Providing Political Benefits to Palestine Liberation Organization; Report to Congress on Withholding of Assessed Contribution

-Section 104(c) of Pub.
-L. 97–241 provided that: “The President shall annually review the budgets of the United Nations and its specialized agencies to determine which projects have the primary purpose of providing political benefit to the Palestine Liberation Organization.
+Pub.
+L. 97–241, title I, § 104(c), Aug.
+24, 1982, 96 Stat.
+274, provided that: “The President shall annually review the budgets of the United Nations and its specialized agencies to determine which projects have the primary purpose of providing political benefit to the Palestine Liberation Organization.
 The President shall report to the Congress on any such project for which a portion of the United States assessed contribution is withheld and the amount withheld.”
 [Functions of the President under section 104(c) of Pub.
 L. 97–241, set out as a note above, delegated to the Secretary of State, see Ex.
 Ord.
 No. 12374, July 28, 1982, 47 F.R.
 32903, as amended by Ex.
 Ord.
 No. 12408, Feb.
 23, 1983, 48 F.R.
 8035.]

 ### Limit on Payments to United Nations and Affiliated Agencies